ProjektGopher/talks/unblocking_the_terminal/notes.md

 I haven't been _good_ at writing code since 2003...
 I'd say I got properly good maybe about five years ago.

+I wrote a tool called `Whisky` for managing git hooks, but fully in PHP.
+It's currently got a little over 200 stars, and 30k downloads.
+I'm working on a tool called `Conductor` which is basically `npx` but for `composer`.
+And I've got a few other open source projects on the go.
 I'm currently starting a two-person agency with my friend Ed Grosvenor, named Artisan Build,
 {{ set browser to https://artisan.build }}
 so if you or anyone you know has any **tough** problems to solve, then let us know.
 We'd love to partner up on some interesting projects.
 We're also announcing a really cool initiative soon, so keep an eye out for that.